audeering/audb/docs/publish.rst

 Publish the first version
 -------------------------

-We define a repository on the :class:`audbackend.FileSystem` backend to publish the database to.
+We define a repository on the local file system to publish the database to.

 .. jupyter-execute::